jonnations/Sulawesi_Community_Repo/README.md

 For the Community Ecospace Variance values, all models and predictions are in the `Models_Fitted_Variance.Rmd` script.
 This includes Cranial shape & size, Dentary shape & size, external measurements, isotopes, and locomotion.
 The Community Ecospace Density models and predictions are in `Models_Fitted_Density.Rmd`.

+ - ** Phylogenetic Diversity**

+ Phylogenetic Diversity is estimated differently than trait data.
+I did this using picante.
+It has a built in function for estimating Faith's metric then generating the SES values.
+Script is called `Phylogenetic_Diversity.Rmd` and the data are in `~Phylogenetic_Diversity/`.

+ - **Randomization and SES Values**

 * Large Files stored with lfs. see instructions here:https://git-lfs.github.com/